Bycatch Reduction Engineering Program 2017-2018 Report to Congress

 Pacific States Marine Fisheries Commission ($145,900): Minimizing seafloor and impacts to bottom-dwelling species: An evaluation of elevated sweeps on a west coast groundfish bottom trawl

 In the West Coast groundfish bottom trawl fishery, fishermen use long “sweeps,” (cables attached to the front of the trawl net) that maintain contact with the sea floor.
 While the sweeps effectively herd fish into the net, they also have the potential to cause seafloor disturbances, including injury and unobserved mortality for bottom-dwelling organisms.
-Researchers with the Pacific States Marine Fisheries Commission found that using round “ bobbins” to raise the sweeps up off the sea floor reduced interactions with bottom-dwelling organisms, like corals and sponges, and habitat, while having no effect on the catch of groundfish.
+Researchers with the Pacific States Marine Fisheries Commission found that using round “ bobbins” to raise the sweeps up off the sea floor reduced interactions with bottom-dwelling organisms and habitat.
+There was no effect on the catch of groundfish.
 Trawling using raised sweeps could therefore represent a way to protect habitat while maintaining fishermen’s catch rates.

 Florida Fish and Wildlife Conservation Commission ($81,480):